 The dahlia flower symbolizes dignity, grace, and elegance.
 The brilliant, architectural petal structure makes it look like a firework display on the Fourth of July with their explosion of color.
 These flowers send the message that there are plenty of exciting times yet to come in your marriage.

 Rose (15th Anniversary)

 Roses are synonymous with passion and romance.
-So doesn't it stand to reason that roses would represent an earlier anniversary when passions run hottest?
-After 15 years together you know each other very well and you’ve earned the sensual opulence of the mighty rose.
+After 15 years together, you know each other very well and you’ve earned the sensual opulence of the mighty rose.
 Throughout history, a red rose has been the classic symbol of romantic love that runs very deeply.
 It signifies the perfect love.

 Iris (25th Anniversary)